bytewife/obsidian-browser2note/README.md

 # Obsidian Browser2Note
-> WARNING: This browser is in heavy development.
+> WARNING: This project is in heavy development.

 Send editable highlighted text (and their URL) to ObsidianMD notes, quickly & flexibly!